roe-dl/weewx-sqlupload/README.md

 ### HTML files

 First the file is divided into two parts at the tag specified by `html_divide_tag`.
+The inner part is extracted and uploaded to the database.
-Where the inner part was within the outer part, PHP code is included.
-The inner part is uploaded to the database.
-The original file is replaced by the outer part including the PHP code.
+Where the inner part was within the outer part, PHP code to query the database is included.
+The original file is replaced by the outer part with the PHP code inserted.

-If `replace_file_ext_with_php` is set, the file name extension is replaced by `.php` and all internal links are adjusted to the new name.
+If `replace_file_ext_with_php` is set, the file name extension is replaced by `.php` and if `replace_links_to_this_file` is set as well, all internal links are adjusted to the new name.

 When the user's browser requests the page, the server processes the PHP code and so merges the inner part into the outer part.
 The browser does not see